FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 ### **Server connection encryption**

-It is recommended to only use encrypted connections to remote IoT servers.
+Even if un-encrypted HTTP or web socket connectivity is supported by the Aruba IoT interface, it is recommended to only use encrypted connections to remote IoT systems.

-In order to establish secure web socket (wss) or HTTPS connections the remote serves self-signed certificate or root CA certificate has to be added to the Aruba controller/Instant Access Points trusted CA list.
+In order to establish secure web socket (wss) or HTTPS connections the remote server's self-signed certificate or root CA certificate has to be added to the Aruba controller/Instant Access Points trusted CA list.

 > **_Note:_**
 >If the IoT server certificate is un-trusted the server connection will not be established.